eendebakpt/oapackage/docs/mixedlevel_modelmatrix.rst

      [ 1.
 0. 1.414 -1.   ]
      [ 1.
 0. 1.414  1.   ]]

+Note the Helmert contrasts for the 2-level column are +1 and -1.
+So the calculation for mixel-level arrays for a 2-level array yields the same results as the direct calculation for a 2-level design.

 The interaction effects are created by determining for all pair-wise combinations of columns the product between the elements of the contrast vectors.